IsratAfrin826/IsratAfrin826/README.md

 #### Hi there 👋, my name is Israt Arefin
 #### 💥Love to learn  new skills.

-👩‍🎓 I am a student in Computer Science & Engineering at Port City International University.
+👩‍🎓 I am a B.Sc student in Computer Science & Engineering at Port City International University.

 💥I have a deep passion for Software Development & Web Development.